 Research confirms what Tatnall has known for decades: involvement in the arts leads to scholastic, developmental and cultural growth.
 Our award-winning, nationally-recognized arts program, gives students countless opportunities to explore their unique creative talents through music, theatre and fine arts, and empowers them to explore new mediums and forms of expression.

 An integral part of the Tatnall experience, the arts curriculum spans the curriculum at every level, giving each student, no matter his or her age, a chance to develop an appreciation and understanding of the arts.
 So, whether they’re creating 3-D sculptures in a Preschool art classroom, playing the drum in Beginner’s Band or taking to the stage as a member of Showcase, our students thrive creatively.

 "I am lucky to have found a school culture so committed to excellence in all areas of secondary education, and one in which the arts are deeply valued."

 - Stephanie Silverman, Upper School art teacher

-During the 2016 Scholastic Art & Writing Awards, the nation's most prestigious recognition program for creative teens, Tatnall swept the competition winning more awards than any other school in the state!
+During the 2017 Scholastic Art & Writing Awards, the nation's most prestigious recognition program for creative teens, Tatnall swept the competition winning more individual and portfolio awards than any other school in the state!

 Hitting all the right notes: 8 Tatnall students were selected for this year's Delaware All-State Music Ensemble.